crmathieu/daq/cmd/downlink/launch/README.md

 - g is the acceleration of gravity at this altitude
 - T is the thrust
 ```
-Note that all these parameters are a function of time.
+Note that all these parameters are a function of time and will have to be calculated before being used in the equation.
 Also, the lift L has been ignored (which assumes that the Thrust follows the flight path).
 In other words gamma = alpha.

 - y direction: